swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

 #### Create `src/build_reference.py`

-This script loads the prepared training dataset and the saved BentoML model, runs every training image through the model, and stores the resulting scalar features, embeddings, and predictions in a Parquet file.
+This script loads the prepared training set and the saved BentoML model, runs every training image through the model, and stores the resulting scalar features, embeddings, and predictions in a Parquet file.

 ```py title="src/build_reference.py"